kouamdo/SDN_Lab/README.md

 ## Project Overview

 This project aims to implement a 5G network core using Cloud Native principles and dataplane tools such as eBPF and VPP/DPDK.
 The entire setup is deployed on the AWS EKS infrastructure.
+We are specifically focusing on the dataplane part, where we use dataplane tools as well as eUPF and UPG-VPP solutions.

 ## Objectives

-The main objective of this project is to leverage the benefits of Cloud Native and dataplane tools to optimize the performance and flexibility of the 5G network core.
-By using AWS EKS, we can easily manage, deploy, and scale our application.
+This project aims to implement a 5G network core using Cloud Native principles and dataplane tools such as eBPF and VPP/DPDK.
+The entire setup is deployed on the AWS EKS infrastructure.
+We are specifically focusing on the dataplane part, where we use dataplane tools as well as eUPF and UPG-VPP solutions.

 ![eks_5g](https://github.com/kouamdo/SDN_Lab/assets/39982727/3aec4cf3-3d62-455b-979a-85f6d529823c)